reanahub/reana-demo-worldpopulation/README.rst

-Making a research data analysis reproducible means to provide "runnable recipes" addressing (1) where the input datasets are, (2) what software was used to analyse the data, (3) which computing environment was used to run the software, and (4) which workflow steps was taken to run the analysis.
+Making a research data analysis reproducible means to provide "runnable recipes" addressing (1) where the input datasets are, (2) what software was used to analyse the data, (3) which computing environment was used to run the software, and (4) which workflow steps were taken to run the analysis.

 1. Input dataset
 ================